loktacar/wallpapermaker/README.md

 #############################################################
 # Below are descriptions and default values for each option #
-#         This section does not need to be included         #
+#            This section should not be included            #
 #############################################################

 [default_options]